Portuguese phonology: Consonants

 The consonant inventory of Portuguese is fairly conservative.
 The medieval Galician-Portuguese system of seven sibilants (/ts dz/, /ʃ ʒ/, /tʃ/, and apicoalveolar /s̺ z̺/) is still distinguished in spelling (intervocalic c/ç z, x g/j, ch, ss -s- respectively), but is reduced to the four fricatives /s z ʃ ʒ/ by the merger of /tʃ/ into /ʃ/ and apicoalveolar /s̺ z̺/ into either /s z/ or /ʃ ʒ/ (depending on dialect and syllable position), except in parts of northern Portugal (most notably in the Trás-os-Montes region).
 These changes are known as deaffrication.
 Other than this, there have been no other significant changes to the consonant phonemes since Old Portuguese.
 However, several consonant phonemes have special allophones at syllable boundaries (often varying quite significantly between European and Brazilian Portuguese), and a few also undergo allophonic changes at word boundaries.
-Henceforward, the phrase "at the end of a syllable" can be understood as referring to a position before a consonant or at the end of a word.